SFDO-Tooling/CumulusCI/docs/headless.md

 CUMULUSCI_SERVICE_github_enterprise`='{"username": "jdoe", "email": "jane.doe@some.biz", "repo_domain":"git.some.biz", "token": "<enterprise_personal_access_token>"}'
 ```

 When connecting to repositories on GitHub.com or GitHub Enterprise Server, the service configuration for authorization is selected automatically by matching the `repo_domain` field to the repository domain.
-When a reposiroty domain is `github.com` the `github` service will be used.
+When a repository domain is `github.com` the `github` service will be used.

 (register-persistent-orgs)=